Social theory: Definitions

 Social theory by definition is used to make distinctions and generalizations among different types of societies, and to analyze modernity as it has emerged in the past few centuries.
 Social theory, as it is recognized today, emerged in the 20th century as a distinct discipline, and was largely equated with an attitude of critical thinking and the desire for knowledge through a posteriori methods of discovery, rather than a priori methods of tradition.

+Dynamic social theory is the hypothesis that institutions and patterns of behaviour are the social science equivalent of theories in the natural sciences.
+Institutions embody a great deal of knowledge about how to achieve specific social outcomes and, like theories in the natural sciences, serve as models for people seeking to achieve similar outcomes.
+Examples of dynamic social theories include business models like McDonald's. and China's system of political economy, modelled on Singapore.
+The claim for this hypothesis is that it can increase the impact and relevance of social science.

 Social thought provides general theories to explain actions and behavior of society as a whole, encompassing sociological, political, and philosophical ideas.
 Classical social theory has generally been presented from a perspective of Western philosophy, and often regarded as Eurocentric.

 Theory construction, according to The Blackwell Encyclopedia of Sociology, is instrumental:

 "Their goal is to promote accurate communication, rigorous testing, high accuracy, and broad applicability.
 They include the following: absence of contradictions, absence of ambivalence, abstractness, generality, precision, parsimony, and conditionality."
 Therefore, a social theory consists of well-defined terms, statements, arguments and scope conditions.